56kcloud/2022-Datathon-SAA-Challenge/docs/bot-template/amazon-kendra.md

 # Setup Amazon Kendra
 [Amazon Kendra](https://aws.amazon.com/kendra/) is an intelligent search service powered by Machine Learning (ML).
-In this template implementation we use the Kendra FAQ feature.
-This allows us to search the Allianz Travel FAQs.
+In this template implementation you will be using the Kendra FAQ feature.
+This allows you, to execute simple searches on the provided FAQ dataset.

-You can find more information about Kendra in the [documentation](https://docs.aws.amazon.com/kendra/latest/dg/what-is-kendra.html).
+You can find more information about Amazon Kendra in the [documentation](https://docs.aws.amazon.com/kendra/latest/dg/what-is-kendra.html).

 ## Setup

 ### Create S3 Bucket
-To upload the FAQs into Kendra, you need to upload them to an S3 bucket.
+In order add the FAQs to Kendra, you need to upload them to an S3 bucket.
 This can be done with the following steps:
 1. Go to the [Amazon S3 Service Console](https://s3.console.aws.amazon.com/s3/buckets?region=eu-west-1)
 1. Create a new Bucket